ppouliot/puppet-sitedata/README.production.md

 ## Module Description

-This contains the example hiera data directory structure.
+This contains the production site directory structure.

 We will be utilzing git branches, R10K, and The Puppet Environments and Rolls concepts. to dynamically create our data structure for puppet infrastructure.